Rescue dog credited with stopping possible Pennsylvania abduction by suspect accused of stuffing girl in trunk

 Edgar, a 4-year-old hound mix, is more than just a very good boy -- he's also apparently a hero.

-The Lambert family in Franklin County, Pennsylvania said their rescue dog helped thwart the possible kidnapping of their three daughter's last week, when a man, already linked to the kidnapping of a 4-year-old girl, broke into their home April 28.
+The Lambert family in Franklin County, Pennsylvania said their rescue dog helped thwart the possible kidnapping of their three daughters last week, when a man, already linked to the kidnapping of a 4-year-old girl, broke into their home April 28.

 Thom Lambert told FOX43 he initially knew something was wrong when he noticed his dog acting strangely in the middle of the night.